Sacred Scriptures Bethel Edition: Editions

 The Assemblies of Yahweh continue to use the SSBE as their preferred text.
 As of 2016, it has undergone seven printings: 1981, 1986, 1989, 1993, 1997, 2001, 2008.
-The Sacred Scriptures Bethel Edition is available at at least one library in England and at least one in the United States and is used at Dalet School and Obadiah School of the Bible, both in Bethel, Pennsylvania.
+The Sacred Scriptures Bethel Edition is available at at least one library in England and at least one in the United States and is used at Dalet School and Obadiah School of the Bible, both in Bethel, Pennsylvania..
+The Sacred Scriptures Bethel Edition is also available on the Kindle, which can be downloaded to smartphones or used on tablets.
+It has a 4.7 / 5 star rating on Amazon.